gilnam74/vex-sneppet/Codex.md

 - hda [Houdini digital assets]
 - lib [librarys of animations, materials, etc]

+`lib` structure needs to be developed.
+It does not fit into ASSETS or SHOTS structure scheme.

 # Pipeline developing notes
 Here we will record pipeline developing process